edgd1er/ntopng-docker/README.md

 Note that with netplan.io, it is not possible to set an interface in promiscous mode, ie you can't monitor all flows, but only flows from or to the host. if anyone knows how to do with netplan, please let me know.

+This command may help to set the interface to promiscuous mode:
+`ip set link <interface> up promisc on`